Bellvitge (Barcelona Metro)

-Bellvitge–Rambla Marina is a Barcelona Metro station, in the L'Hospitalet de Llobregat municipality of the Barcelona metropolitan area, and named after the nearby neighbourhood of Bellvitge.
+Bellvitge–Rambla Marina (/ca/) is a Barcelona Metro station, in the L'Hospitalet de Llobregat municipality of the Barcelona metropolitan area, and named after the nearby neighbourhood of Bellvitge.
 The station is served by line L1.
 It is some 750 m west of Bellvitge railway station, served by Rodalies de Catalunya commuter and regional rail services.

 Bellvitge–Rambla Marina metro station is located under Rambla de la Marina and can be accessed from both sides of the road.
 The station entrances access two underground ticket halls, which in turn give access to two 96 m long side platforms on a lower level.

 The station opened in 1989, when line L1 was extended from Avinguda Carrilet station to Hospital de Bellvitge station.

 The station hosts an electric vehicle charging station which is powered by the trains' regenerative braking.